matthew-brett/pydagogue/_sources/windows_containers.txt

 for instructions on setting up a virtual machine with container support, and `inplace setup
 <https://msdn.microsoft.com/en-us/virtualization/windowscontainers/quick_start/inplace_setup>`_
-for instructions on installing the container host services into Windows server 2016 tech preview.
+for instructions on installing the container host services into a real or virtual machine running Windows server 2016 tech preview.

 I followed the `inplace setup`_ instructions on a real machine running server 2016.